renfengyue/QtMUSimulator/README.md

 ADVERTISEMENT
 -------------

-QtMUSimulator is developed by several people in SE.
+QtMUSimulator is developed by several people in SE and latest maintained by Fengyue REN.